AmalDarKhalil/AmalDarKhalil/README.md

 <h1>About Me 📌</h1>

-- 👋 I am Amal Dar Khalil
+I am Amal Dar Khalil
-- 🔭 I have 1.5+ years of experince working as a software engineer
-- 💁‍♂️ I also worked as a teacher asistant at Birzeit unversity
-- 💻 I am currently working as a backend developer
+🔭 I have 1.5+ years of experience working as a software engineer 💁‍♂️ I also worked as a teaching assistant at Birzeit university 💻 I am currently working as a .net backend developer
-- ⚡ Fun fact: Still watching cartoon :3
+⚡ Fun fact: Still watch cartoons :3

 <br />